jakubtomsu/ravn/README.md

 <div align="center">

 # RAVEN
+(working title)

-A toolkit for making 2D and 3D games in Odin
+A toolkit for making 2D and 3D games in Odin.

+### [Discord](https://discord.com/invite/wn5jMMMYe4)

+</div>

+> [!WARNING]
-***WARNING: EARLY ALPHA VERSION***
+> ***EARLY ALPHA VERSION***
+>

-Do NOT use for anything serious yet.
+> Do NOT use for anything serious yet.
 Major features aren't fully finished and might break.
 There will be large breaking API changes.
+>

-Windows is most stable, WASM+WebGPU builds usually work but Linux and MacOS isn't supported yet.
+> Windows is stable, but WASM+WebGPU or Linux builds might have bugs.

-### [Discord](https://discord.com/invite/wn5jMMMYe4)

-</div>

 ## Goal
 A game library made specifically for small indie teams and fast iteration times.